payara/Payara-Examples/README.md

 ## Administration Samples
 This module contains some example asadmin scripts for managing Payara

+## JCache API Samples
+This module contains some samples demonstrating JCache API with Payara 4.1.153

 ## Java EE
 Some simple Java EE example applications